-\We would especially like to thank Amadou Boly and Alexander Wagner for their help and insights during the course of this research project.
-We also thank Alexander Koch, Peter Wakker, and Bob Winkler as well as seminar participants at the Universities of Bergen and Christchurch and at the ESA conferences in Tucson and Melbourne for helpful discussions.
+^{}We would especially like to thank Amadou Boly and Alexander Wagner for their help and insights during the course of this research project.
+We also thank Monique Chyba, Edi Karni, Alexander Koch, Peter Wakker, and Bob Winkler as well as seminar participants at the NHH of Bergen, the university of Canterbury at Christchurch and at the ESA conferences in Tucson (2009) and Melbourne (2010) for helpful discussions.
 All remaining errors are ours.
 The views expressed in this paper are those of the authors and do not necessarily represent the views of the Federal Reserve Bank of New York or the Federal Reserve System.
-Nicolas Treich acknowledges the chair "Marché des risques et création de valeurs", Fondation du risque/SCOR, for financial support.
+Nicolas Treich acknowledges the chair "Marché des risques et création de valeurs" Fondation du risque/SCOR and the ANR project "NanoInnov" for financial support.

-&lt;sup>†Federal Reserve Bank of New York, U.S. E-mail: olast1@gmail.com.
+[†]Federal Reserve Bank of New York, U.S. E-mail: olast1@gmail.com.

-&lt;sup>‡Toulouse School of Economics (LERNA, INRA), France.
+[‡]Toulouse School of Economics (LERNA, INRA), France.
 E-mail: ntreich@toulouse.inra.fr